-Students register in-person at the Registrar’s Office in Stoke Hall.
+Please refer to the above "How to Register" section for registration instructions.
 Registration begins on the first day of non-degree registration each semester.
 Complete the following steps prior to registering:

-Tuition and Fee rates are available at the Business Services website: unh.edu/business-services/continuingedtuition
+Tuition and Fee rates are available on the Business Services website.

 All non-degree students who register for credit courses are subject to mandatory registration, student services, technology and any special course fees.